 Cain’s offering was nothing like Abel’s.
 Cain brought the fruits of his own labors, his own works.
 His gifts were the sign of the curse pronounced on man by God – “Cursed is the ground for your sake; in toil you shall eat of it all the days of your life.
 Both thorns and thistles it shall bring forth for you, and you shall eat the herb of the field.
 In the sweat of your face your shall eat bread till you return to the ground…” (Gen. 3:17-19) Cain had no knowledge of his fallen state before God.
 He had no idea how he should approach God or gain acceptance.
 He offers to God the fruits of the curse on man.
 He offers to God his own works as the means of gaining acceptance.
 God looked at Cain’s sacrifice and did not respect Cain or his offering (Gen. 4:5).

 This is the moral basis of the difference between Cain and Abel.
 This is the reason for God’s preference of Abel over Cain.
 Abel brings a blood sacrifice that speaks of Jesus Christ and the value of His work, and by this he gains a standing before God – a witness that he was righteous (Heb.
 11:4).
 Cain offers his own works, his own efforts to God.
 Cain thinks he can approach God just as he is.
 He thinks he is acceptable to God in his present state, by what he was in himself.
-One sacrifice glorifies God in type – Abel’s.
+Abel was aware of his condition as a sinner, driven away from God’s paradise; Cain was indifferent to his state before God.
+One sacrifice glorifies God – Abel’s.
 The other sacrifice glorifies man – Cain’s.
 God has respect for one, while He has no respect for the other.

 But the type goes further.
 Cain not only represents the religion, but he also is type of the Jews themselves.
 Cain killed his brother.
 Jesus came to His own, but they rejected Him (John 1:11).
 They crucified Him and put Him to death.
 When Jesus returns to save Israel, it is said, “Then they will look on Me whom they have pierced; they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn…and someone will say to Him, ‘What are these wounds in your hands?’
 Then He will answer, ‘Those with which I was wounded in the house of my friends.'”
 (Zech.
 12:10, 11:6)

 Christianity is not a religion that you can “do.”
 All the religions of the world, including Judaism, are religions that man “does.”
 They are religions based on the principle of human responsibility – human effort and human works.
-That is why the adherents of these religions will fight and defend them so strenuously.
+That is why the adherents of these religions will fight and defend them so strenuously, even with violence (the violence itself becomes their efforts and works to be pleasing to God – John 16:2).
 Man is proud of what he can do and he loves to compare himself to others.
 He loves to have a reason for boasting.
 Cain could boast of his labors and sweat, but Abel had no reason for boasting.
 Why?
 “By faith Abel offered to God a more excellent sacrifice than Cain…” Christianity is by faith – it is a reckoning on the perfect sacrifice of Christ to provide the believer his basis of standing before God, and therefore receiving his acceptance and blessing.
 Faith excludes all human boasting (Rom.
 3:27-28, Eph.
 2:8-9).

 As I mentioned, Abel’s sacrifice cost him nothing.
 He did not present his own works.
 This is true Christianity.
 It costs you nothing and you “do” nothing.
 God did the work and Christ paid the price.
 “Now to him who works, the wages are not counted as grace but as debt.
 But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness.”
 The two brothers, representing the two religions – Judaism and Christianity – are on opposite sides of the spectrum.
 The two religions are only as similar as the two brothers were.